maazinalthaf/BubbleBot/README.md

 ## Disclaimer:
 > This bot is intended for a limited number of servers and is **not recommended** for widespread deployment.
 Widespread deployment can severely impact bot performance.
-This bot was built for indiviual large servers with maximum customization options with minimal setup required.
+> While this bot was built with individual large servers, maximum customization, and minimal setup in mind, results may vary depending on server size and configuration.

 ## Installation:
 1. Clone this repository `git clone https://github.com/maazinalthaf/bubblebot/`